apache/shenyu-website/content/en/projects/soul/custom-plugin/index.md

 description: plugins
 ---

-## description
+## Description

 * Plugins are core executors of soul gateway.
 Every plugin handles matched requests when enabled.

-* There are two kinds of plugins in the soul gateway:
+* There are two kinds of plugins in the soul gateway.
 * The first type is a call chain with a single responsibility, and traffic cannot be customized.
 * The other one can do its own chain of responsibility for matched traffic.
 * You could reference from soul-plugin module and develop plugins by yourself.
 Please fire pull requests of your wonderful plugins without hesitate.

-## single responsibility plugins
+## Single Responsibility Plugins

 * Add following dependency: